 Stuart's role in the library

-I am the Manager of Digital Production and Web Application Development at the Stanford University Libraries.
-As Manager of Digital Production I help steer the library's digitization program and directly supervise the staff who operate our six digital imaging labs.
-As Manager of Web Application Development I oversee the technical development of the library's public facing main website (http://library.stanford.edu), as well as web delivery of digitized library materials.
+I am the Head of Digitization and Web Development at the Stanford University Libraries.
+As Head of Digitization I help steer the library's digitization program and directly supervise the staff who operate our six digital imaging labs.
+As Head of Web Development I oversee the technical development of the library's public facing main website (http://library.stanford.edu), as well as web delivery of digitized library materials.

 Gumport, P. J., & Snydman, S. K. (2006).
 Higher education: Evolving forms and emerging markets.
 In W. W. Powell, & R. Steinberg (Eds.), The nonprofit sector : A research handbook (2nd ed., pp. 462-484).
 New Haven: Yale University Press.Snydman, S. K. (2002).